AeJohnson13/411assignment6/README.md

-a readme for assignment 6 CS411 Fall 2025
+The Repo for assignment 6 CS411 Fall 2025